WoutHofstra/myRESTAPI/README.md

   </a>
 </td>
 <td>
   I have made a quick video going over the project.
 In the video I'm going over how it works, every folders purpose, and I'll give a demonstration of every endpoint.
+Click the image to the left to go there!
 </td>
 </tr>
 </table>